Aspen & Snowmass Vacation

 Woody's is one of those laid-back funky joints with good food, cold drinks, plenty of local characters, and occasional celebrities.
 After several drinks and a full day of fun, we weren't ready to peddle back uphill to Aspen, so we had the waitress send over Buddy who lives next door and offers bikers like us a ride back to Aspen in his big Suburban with dual bike racks and a roof rack for the bike trailers.
 He took the back roads into Aspen and pointed out some of the huge homes ($30 million plus) and ranches owned by some famous people and told us tall tails about Aspen.
 Fun ride to and from Woody's.

 If you are a mountain or road biker, Aspen has to be "Biker Heaven" offering a wide choice of off road trails and scenic road rides.
-Here is a link to some Aspen Bike maps and descriptions and some Aspen area mountain bike trails.
+Here is a link to some Aspen Bike maps and descriptions.
 Snowmass Mountain alone has 17 easy to expert trails ranging from a half mile to over 24 miles for mountain biking.

 On the way to and from Renie's Snowmass house to our various adventures, we kept passing some beautiful holes of Snowmass Club's golf course - and I couldn't wait to try and par a couple of them.
 Having seen what we were in for, I was excited when we teed off for what turned out to be a very fun and challenging round of golf.
 Snowmass is what golf is all about and what keeps golfers playing this frustrating and expensive game.
 Snowmass Club offers beautiful scenery, a fantastic layout, fun yet challenging holes, excellent conditions, and plenty of variety.
 Of course, none of that made me play any better, but it sure was fun trying.
 It doesn't get much better - why can't we find a course like this is Texas?
 To learn more about this fantastic course, read the Review of Snowmass Club.